cchendoitt/geonyc/README.md

 # GEONYC

-Side by side UI for GeoNYC, GeoClient, and Esri Locator
+Side by side UI for BigApple, GeoClient, and Esri Locator

 ## Pre-Install